 Favorites include the enormous and highly acclaimed Phillip and Patricia Frost Museum of Science, engaging visitors with exhibitions that include finding your way through a giant, elaborate mirror maze to discover the numerical patterns that exist in nature-- a favorite with teens.
 It offers a cutting-edge planetarium complete with surround sound and a vast dome screen to whisk you away to outer space.
 And its three-level aquarium is a work of art, exploring different levels of South Florida's crucial aquatic ecosystems, from its surface to far below the water.

 Miami Children’s Museum is designed to ignite kids’ natural curiosity, and it’s wildly successful in its mission.
 It’s brimming with exhibitions like the Castle of Dreams, a two-story, luminous sand castle that houses a winding slide, and the Sketch Aquarium, an interactive virtual aquarium where your kids’ drawings become an animated, digitized part of the undersea world.
 Admission is free on the third Friday of the month from 4 p.m. to 8 p.m.

 PLACES TO STAY IN MIAMI WITH KIDS

 Nestled on the ocean in the heart of Millionaire's Row, Fontainebleau Miami Beach scores high points with families.
 Its 22-acres include 11 pools and an interactive children’s waterscape.
-Another bonus is its ‘FB Kids’ day camp, which is dedicated to keeping your children active and engaged.

-Located in the Art Deco District, Loews Miami Beach offers amenities for kids like a kids club, spa services, and a lounge with video and arcade games.
+Located in the Art Deco District, Loews Miami Beach offers amenities for kids like a kids club, spa services, and a a made-for-teens lounge with video and arcade games.
 Cribs are complimentary, and so are their baby bath amenity kits.
 And you can’t beat this –kids under 18 stay free.